 Let’s examine where companies collect video testimonials.

 Physical events are by far the top place to collect testimonial videos; 30% of marketers collect them there.
 Presumably this has become the norm as it was the ultimate way for customers and video teams to be easily colocated.
-We do anticipate that this will look very different in the wake of the 2020 coronavirus pandemic and see event producers as some of the earliest companies shifting into rapid ramping up of video testimonials for virtual events like this video highlighting speakers for a Snöball event.
+We do anticipate that this will look very different in the wake of the 2020 coronavirus pandemic and see event producers as some of the earliest companies shifting into rapid ramping up of video testimonials for virtual events like Snöball and many others.